Welcome to today's edition of the Rush 24-7 podcast.

 She's got a bus tour going out there in Iowa.

-It's called the middle class express.
+It's called a middle-class express.

-Uh she was vague about how she would handle special interrogation methods.
+She was vague about how she would handle special interrogation methods.

-But just like with her and her entire uh flip-flop on her position on a war every day.
+Then she denied that that, then they should be all over the, but just like with her entire flip-flop on her position on a war every day.

-Now, this quote from Mrs. Clinton, pardon me, folks, for making this about me, as you know.
+Now, this quote from Mrs. Clinton, pardon me, folks, for making this about me, as you know, I very rarely talk about myself on this program.

-But I must admit when I read this next quote, I actually considered whether or not Mrs. Clinton was talking about me.
+But I must admit, when I read this next quote, I actually considered whether or not Mrs. Clinton was talking about me.

 You can't wake up and say, let's all just hold hands and be together.

-You've got to demonstrate that you're not going to be cowed or intimidated or deterred by the criticism, and then you can reach out and bring people who are of good faith together.
+You've got to demonstrate that you're not going to be cowed or intimidated or deterred by the criticism.

-You've got to learn from the critic.
+You've got to learn from the criticism.

-You have to learn from it and fight back, and when you do that, you're able to bring people together in a centrist coalition.
+And when you do that, you're able to bring people together in a centrist coalition.

 Hey, Henry.

-Uh, Mike for Henry Waxman here from the Washington Times.
+Might want to flag the tape, Mike, for Henry Waxman here from the Washington Times.

-Uh the House Democrats yesterday introduced a bill that would restrict the government's power to eavesdrop on foreign terrorism suspects.
+The House Democrats yesterday introduced a bill that would restrict the government's power to eavesdrop on foreign terrorism suspects.

 This is the issue the Senate punted yesterday.